FTSE pares back as banks, oils slide, Next sales strong

 "As a house our favourite play is Barclays, but I think we (the FTSE) will keep trending down...the current theme is the divergence between Europe and the U.S. and any bull has been on the back of the U.S., but the euro zone macro is really starting to hurt."

-Oil stocks .FTNMX0530 also dragged heavily, BP (BP.L) the biggest faller taking almost 5 points from the index.
+Oil stocks also dragged heavily, BP the biggest faller taking almost 5 points from the index.

 The oil major suffered from a cut in its target price by Credit Suisse following a larger-than-expected drop in profits on Tuesday as it was forced to sell oil fields to pay for a catastrophic spill in the Gulf of Mexico in 2010.